 - Baby first horrible favorite

-It might take him a few months to pick his first favorite thing you can’t stand, but when he does, he won’t let it go easily.
+It might take her a few months to pick her first favorite thing you can’t stand, but when she does, she won’t let it go easily.
 It might be a favorite song to rival “The Song That Gets On Everybody’s Nerves,” or one of those plastic toys with the buttons that make different but interchangeable squawking sounds, or it could be a hideously ugly piece of clothing you only kept because it was a gift, but Baby adores.
 It doesn’t matter.
-What does matter is that if you do finally manage to convince him to part with that horrible favorite, there’s no way you’ll be keeping any record of it around to remind him of it.
+What does matter is that if you do finally manage to convince her to part with that horrible favorite, there’s no way you’ll be keeping any record of it around to remind her of it.

 - The first public tantrum